TheoBourdais/TheoBourdais.github.io/_publications/docai_paper.md

 ## Context

 My first paper !
 This paper describes the work we did at Doc.ai for ShareCare on Myasthenia gravis (MG) with UCB.
-We devellopped a Deep Learning model based on ResNet50 to predict a key symptom of MG via selfie.
+We developed a Deep Learning model based on ResNet50 to predict a key symptom of MG via selfie.
 This would allow clinical trials to accept more patients as part of a study in order to scale it, as well as follow almost in real time the evolution of a patients symptoms using an app on their phone.

 [Download paper here](/files/000531224.pdf)